(Book 1: Lights, Captura, Action)

 And thus, their second day was wasted; there were only five days left to go.

 The next morning, Ravi and Subro exchanged their roles.
 Subro pushed the cart through the park, while Ravi sat inside, ready to click some decent InstaCopies.

 The interior of the cart wasn’t very cramped, especially for Ravi’s shorter frame, but it did feel a little claustrophobic in the dark.
 The young litterateur focused on the job to keep his mind occupied.
 He had come prepared with a mental list of things he wanted to shoot.

 For his first InstaCopy, Ravi directed the cart to the laughing club.
 He clicked a shot of all the aged people guffawing away together.
 The second shot he took was of a girl with a skipping rope, just as she jumped.
 The third was of a man, lunging forward as he hung from the monkey-bars.

 And so on, he clicked InstaCopies of subjects that he believed would be interesting to view as still images.
-Ravi was confident that his InstaCopies would be more appreciated for their substance, compared to the eye-candy stuff that Subro had clicked just for the sake of selling.
-All that they needed to figure out then would be how to get rid of the ghosts.
+Ravi was confident that his InstaCopies would be more appreciated for their substance, compared to the eye-candy that Subro had shortlisted.
+All they would need to figure out then would be how to get rid of the ghosts.

 ‘Your subjects are good,’ Subro admitted, quietly.